denbykov/upVibe-server/docs/config/config.md

 - APP.https_cert: The path to the HTTPS certificate file.

-- APP.path_storage: The path to the storage directory used by the application.
+- APP.storage_path: The path to the storage directory used by the application.

 **API**: This object contains configuration options for the API, including its URI, version, access token secret, refresh token secret, and the expiration times for the access and refresh tokens.